 The Lion Guarding the Gate

 Lion statues as entrance way adornment may have been tribute from a practice of taming the felines.
 They could attack marauding strangers like mauling dogs, yet purr like kittens for their scrap-offering masters.
 Egyptians would then build their sphinx to honor the creatures and the practice.
-During the games of the gladiators, the Romans must have had them partially trained to be released from the Hypogeum beneath the Colosseum.
+During the games of the gladiators, the Romans must have had them partially trained to be released from the Hypogeum beneath the Coliseum.
 Smaller cats can be domesticated, it stands to reason larger ones can be as well.

 Solving the Mystery of Mona Lisa’s Smile